Projects:

 The Green Corner is a learning environment for RCA students and staff which I started making in Spring 2025.

 The RCA did have a green space once - a conservatory, in the Darwin building which ran until the late 1980s.
-Hugh Carol's photographs in the RCA archive document a two tiered, enclosed green space, which was not only used by students during their studies, but as the work of MA Natural History Illustration students shows, was a home for a birds, fish and insects.
-The decision to remove the conservatorary at the end of the 1980s, feels strange and sad as we now face a climate crisis which has inevitably lead students and staff to address how art and design practice can help mitigate ecological destruction and improve environmental conditions.
+Hugh Carol's photographs in the RCA archive document a two tiered, enclosed green space, which was not only used by students during their studies, but as the work of MA Natural History Illustration students shows, was a home for birds, fish and insects.
+The decision to remove the conservatorary at the end of the 1980s, feels very strange, particularly now, as we face a climate crisis which has inevitably lead students and staff to address how art and design practice can help mitigate ecological destruction and improve environmental conditions.
+Creating a green space at the RCA that increased both biodiversity and green art and design practice therefore felt essential.

 Summer 2025